PowerShell/Community-Blog/Posts/2021/07/How Can I Be Notified Any Time a Service Goes Down.md

 A: The short quick answer to utilizing WMI and PowerShell 7.

 You use Powershell to create temporary event monitoring using WMI.
-Then WMI monitors any services changes and generates an alert once it detects a change.
+Then WMI monitors any service changes and generates an alert once it detects a change.

 ## Basic Requirement